-Our approximation technique runs in $O(N^2)$ time in the number of nodes.
+Our approximation technique, which runs in $O(N^2)$ time in the number of nodes, makes use of the fact that if a node in the before graph matches a node in the after graph, their node names will be the same.
+(Note the converse is not necessarily true.)
 First, we use a lexically-ordered depth-first traversal to transform both graphs into strings.
 Next, we keep track of the insertions, deletions, and mutations made by a string-edit distance transformation of one string into another.
 Finally, we map these edits back onto the appropriate interface.
 Items that were not inserted, deleted, or modified are ones that correspond in both graphs.
+A given node in the before graph is matched to at most one node in the after graph.
 Despite the limitations of this approach, we have found it to work well in practice.
-Gao et al. survey a variety of related algorithms [11]; because the problem is hard (in the formal sense), these algorithms are limited in applicability, approximate, or both.